kanishakkapur96/Web-Scrapper/README.md

 # Web-Scrapper
-The project includes a web scrapper built using Python, Beautiful Soup 4 and Scrappy that parses all links on a website with an option to limit the number of pages scraped and clusters the information found using KMeans clustering
+The project includes a web scrapper built using Python, Beautiful Soup 4 and Scrappy that parses all links on a website with an option to limit the number of pages scraped and clusters the information found using KMeans clustering.
+This project is built for COMP 6791